hhassanalikhan/fetchrewards_Assignment/README.md

 # fetchrewards_Assignment

 I have completed the assignment which baically consists of two activities.
-The flow of execution for this app i mentioned below,
+The flow of execution for this app is mentioned below,

-1- Fitst, **splash screen** calls the GET API.
+- Fitst, **splash screen** get the data from the API (using RequestQueue).

-2- It then check if the previously saved text file's content is equal to the content of API by comparing the hash code of both the contents?
+- It then checks if the previously saved API content in a text file is equal to the content of API by comparing the hash codes of both the strings?
-  - On the positive outcome of the above-mentioned condition, splash screen starts the new activity.
+  - On the positive outcome of the above-mentioned condition, the splash screen starts the new activity.
-  - Otherwie, it rewrites the text file with the new content and updates that value of 'Hash' key of the SharedPreferences.
+  - Otherwise, it rewrites the text file with the new content and updates that value of the 'Hash' key of **SharedPreferences**.
+  -
-3- Then 'MainActivity' is started.
+- Then '**MainActivity**' is started.

-4- it uses the 'activity_main.xml' as the layout file which contains an expandable list.
+- It uses the 'activity_main.xml' as the layout file which contains an expandable list.
+I have also created 2 more layout files to format the new expandable list.

-5- It sets the list Adapter as "ExpandableListAdapter"
+- It sets the list Adapter as "ExpandableListAdapter"
-  - ExpandableListAdapter.java is a custom adaptr class for the explandable list.
+  - ExpandableListAdapter.java is a custom adapter class for the expandable list.

-6. 'MainActivity' then inflates the expandable list by using the following methods, 1- Read the text file which contains the data of the API 2- Conver text data in to the JSON Array
+- '**MainActivity**' then inflates the expandable list by using the following steps, 1- Read the text file which contains the data of the API 2- Conver text data into a JSON Array
   3- Read every item in that array and create a **Hashmap**, <String, String>, with sorted list ids and sorted names.
-  4- Use the hashmap as the content of expandable lists.
+  4- Use the hashmap as the content of expandable list's header and child elements.